ukiuki-engineer/vim-autoclose/readme.md

 ```
 The above settings are the default configuration.
 If you do not specify any settings, these defaults will be applied.
-- Auto-format New Line Feature
+- Auto-format Line-Break Feature
-Auto-format brackets, quotations, and line breaks in html tags.
+Auto-format line-break in brackets and html tags.
 For Example:
 ```
 {|}